 Why I-O psychology at UB?

-The I-O track of the M.S. in Applied Psychology program at UB is proud to have been graduating hundreds of students for over 30 years.
+The I-O concentration of the M.S. in Applied Psychology program at UB is proud to have been graduating hundreds of students for over 30 years.
 As the only terminal I-O psychology master's program with full-time faculty within a 50-mile radius of campus, the University of Baltimore provides accessible, high quality educational opportunities.
 Located in an urban setting, convenient for both working and nonworking adults, our campus is nestled in the heart of downtown Baltimore and is easily accessible by train, light rail, bus or car.
 Most courses in the I-O psychology program are offered in the evenings so that you can still work during the day, and class sizes are small so that students can receive individualized attention.

 Where do UB's I-O psychology graduates work?